abrarkazi99/Abicena-website/content/our_team.md

 ![Sakib](/Sakib.jpg)

-Sakib is a third year medical student at the University of Ottawa.
+Sakib is a fourth year medical student at the University of Ottawa.
 He is an aspiring Radiologist who enjoys coding.

 ![Abrar](/Abrar.jpg)